whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 The Ohio State University College of Veterinary Medicine [advises](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} to spay or neuter your cat, as this decreases allergen production.

-On the other hand following study [states](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3519933/){:target="_blank"} that data about the effect of neutering a cat is inconsistent.
+On the other hand, following study [states](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3519933/){:target="_blank"} that data about the effect of neutering a cat is inconsistent.

 And now?